3F/3F.github.io/Donation.md

 <span class="label label-warning">Please note:</span>
 1. For non-commercial purposes like ~ donation for non-commercial free open source project, github.com/3F, and so on.
 2. Possible additional **Fees** and charges depends on your payment methods.
 You need to check this yourself.
-And of course you can just subtract this from total amount, as you like.
+And of course you can just subtract this from total amount, as you prefer.

 Contact with me if needed.